koenrane/KR-new-site/content/Gradient routing.md

   return x
 ```

-Code: The user specifies the `gradient_masks` corresponding to each batch of data `x`.
+Code: The user specifies the `gradient_mask` corresponding to each batch of data `x`.

 Note: We say “route X to Y” to mean “limit gradient updates on data X to region Y of the network.”